swaxi/qgis-stereonet/README.md

  3- Click on WAXI Stereonet icon    ![plugin_icon](icon.png)

 ## Roadmap:
--	Plot poles and/or grand circles for planes (user choice?),
+-	Plot poles and/or great circles for planes (user choice?),
 -	Plot great circles and poles of planes on which lines lie when the information is available,
--	Plot the hangingwall relative motion vector with an arrow on pole symbol if kinematic information is available.
+-	Plot the hanging wall relative motion vector with an arrow on pole symbol if kinematic information is available.